 In fact, competition in your space is usually a sign that there’s a market for the type of product or course you’re thinking of creating.

-Your people might also prefer to learn from you, and they may decide to learn from more than one person.
-I’ve taken many courses about marketing, parenting/birth, and computer science.
-I’ve also read many books about the exact same topic… and no one is telling authors of popular topics like productivity or self-help to stop writing about these things!
+Your people might also prefer to learn from you or they may decide to learn from more than one person.
+I’ve taken many courses about marketing, parenting and childbirth, and computer science.
+I’ve also read many books about the exact same topic.
+And guess what?
+No one is telling authors of popular topics like productivity or self-help to stop writing about these things!

 22. You’ll Hit Refresh On Your Inbox Like a Cocaine Addicted Rat For Hours On End

-I hate to admit this, but when I’m doing a launch promotion I turn into a “check the stats” junkie.
-I find myself checking the “sales folder” in my inbox every few minutes or checking our dashboards to see how many opt-ins our site is getting.
+I hate to admit this, but when I’m doing a course launch promotion I turn into a “check the stats” junkie.
+I find myself checking the sales folder in my inbox every few minutes or checking our dashboards to see how many opt-ins our site is getting.

 It’s bad!
-But I’ve come to realize that this type of addictive behavior is part and parcel of the launch rollercoaster.
+But I’ve come to realize that this type of addictive behavior is part of the launch rollercoaster.

-(Oh, and in my early days when the launches didn’t bring in a ton of sales, I was a mopey rat.
-I still checked the stats, but was often met with a depressing “no new emails”.)
+Oh, and in my early days when the launches didn’t bring in a ton of sales, I was a mopey rat.
+I still checked the stats, but I was often met with a depressing no new emails message in my inbox.

 I still get nervous before putting on a webinar, even though (a) I’ve practiced and (b) I know exactly what to expect by this point.

 Speaking of which, no matter how many people show up live I still feel like I could have had a better turnout.
-That takes me back to my early webinars and tele-seminars, where the only people who called in were my parents!
+That takes me back to my early webinars and teleseminars when the only people who called in were my parents!